 Don’t be part of this ugly picture: make sure your wildlife selfies are cruelty-free.

-Amongst the 34 billion images posted by 700 million people on Instagram, our initial investigation shows there are tens of thousands of selfies taken with wild animals.
+Amongst the 34 billion images posted by 700 million people on Instagram, our initial investigation shows there are tens of thousands of wild animal selfies.
 These photos capture a moment of shareable joy for people, but for many of them, the animals’ stress and suffering is left out of the frame.

 Many people envy friends who post selfies of themselves hugging or holding wild animals, which sadly encourages more people to take their own photos.